run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/smart-portal.md

 - **1**: Menu Button - clicking this button allows you to hide/display the Smart Portal menu

-- **2**: Knowledge Portal - shortcut to Knowledge Portal, where it allows the search of information recorded in the form of knowledge
+- **2**: Knowledge Portal - shortcut to Knowledge Portal, allows the user to perform the search of information generated in your organization

 - **3**: Docs - directs the user to the CITSmart product documentation